flutterwtf/mcp_flutter/mcp_toolkit/mcp_toolkit/README.md

-# MCP Bridge for Flutter
+# MCP Toolkit for Flutter

 This package is a core component of the `mcp_flutter` project.
 It acts as the "client-side" library within your Flutter application, enabling the Model Context Protocol (MCP) `MCP Server` to perform Flutter-specific operations like retrieving application errors, capturing screenshots, and getting view details.